apache/doris/docs/en/administrator-guide/block-rule/sql-block.md

 1. by regex way to deny specify SQL

-2. by setting partitionNum, tabletNum, cardinality, check whether a sql reaches one of the limitations
+2. by setting partition_num, tablet_num, cardinality, check whether a sql reaches one of the limitations
-   - partitionNum, tabletNum, cardinality could be set together, and once reach one of them, the sql will be blocked.
+   - partition_num, tablet_num, cardinality could be set together, and once reach one of them, the sql will be blocked.

 ## Rule